 The result of this was that on his return from England, he discussed with C.D.
-Howe, and with some of the other people in TCA, the possibility of building such an airplane for the airline.
+Howe and with some of the other people in TCA the possibility of building such an airplane for the airline.
 Toward the end of 1945, a gentleman by the name of Stewart Davis (called 'Cock' Davis) who was, I think, chief engineer of Avro in England, came over along with Jim Floyd who eventually became the chief designer of the Jetliner.
-They ally became the chief designer of the Jetliner.
 They got into a discussion with TCA and also with the Canadian Government.
 In conclusion, Mr. Symington, who was President of TCA at that time, sent a letter of intent to A.V.
 Roe of Canada Ltd., as it became known in 1945, with the intention of building the Jetliner, not with the engines it eventually had but with two Avon engines.
-The design progressed along those lines and was almost completed - in fact, parts were beginning to be built -when Lord Hives of Rolls-Royce became very concerned that the Avon engine wasn't going to achieve civil cert-ification in time for installation in the Jetliner when ification in time for installation in the Jetliner when it was ready to fly.
+The design progressed along those lines and was almost completed - in fact, parts were beginning to be built when Lord Hives of Rolls-Royce became very concerned that the Avon engine wasn't going to achieve civil certification in time for installation in the Jetliner when it was ready to fly.
 The result was that the design team at the eleventh hour did a lot of redesigning, changing the aircraft to a four-engined version using Rolls-Royce Derwent engines.

 The Derwent was a very good engine.
 It was a good substitute for the Avon for the time being but, because it was an older-style, centrifugal flow compressor rather than axial flow, its specific fuel consumption was not as good.
-Also it meant four engines for the Jet-liner rather than two, in order to provide sufficient This meant some added complications, of course.
+Also it meant four engines for the Jetliner rather than two, in order to provide sufficient thrust.
+This meant some added complications, of course.